 Building Doctors offers rigid foam panel insulation for a variety of applications.
 Whether you're involved in a deep energy retrofit, a simple energy upgrade, or need rigid foam insulation for a new construction project, Building Doctors has you covered.

 Rigid foam insulation has a number of advantages; while it's not a perfect insulation material for all jobs, there are a many situations in which it's the ideal insulation.
-The two most popular rigid foam materials, EPS (expanded polystyrene foam) and XPS (extruded polystyrene foam), also have significant differences, and we'd be happy to talk with you about which insulation product would be the best fit for your home.

 Advantages of Rigid Foam Insulation:

 Rigid insulation has a high R-value per inch, so it’s a practical solution for a high R-value where space is limited.

 Disadvantages of Rigid Foam Insulation: